cppalliance/cppalliance.github.io/tools/werkprufer.md

 ## Phase V. Der Pr&uuml;fbericht (The Inspection Report)

-The Pr&uuml;fkammer has investigated, questioned, inspected, and deliberated.
+The Pr&uuml;fstelle has investigated, questioned, inspected, and deliberated.
 Now it reports.
 The *Pr&uuml;fbericht* is the formal written inspection report - the record of what was tested and what was found.
 It is delivered once, in full, in strict order.

 ### 16. Set the Register